Artyom17/layers/layers-core.md

 Unfortunately, even WebGL 2 has limited functionality in terms of supporting multisampling rendering into a texture.
 There is no way to render directly into a texture with implicit multi-sampling (there is no WebGL analog of the `GL_EXT_multisampled_render_to_texture` GL extension).
 Using multi-sampled renderbuffers is possible in WebGL 2.0, but it involves extra copying (blitting from the renderbuffer to a texture to explicitly resolve).
 But it is still impossible to render into a texture array with anti-aliasing, even with the new `OVR_multiview2` extension.

-To address this performance and compatibility issue, I think to introduce an `XRLayerFramebufferImage`, that will create an opaque framebuffer with multi-sampling support, similarly to what is used for `XRWebGLLayer`.
+To address this performance and compatibility issue, I think to introduce an `XRFramebufferImage`, that will create an opaque framebuffer with multi-sampling support, similarly to what is used for `XRWebGLLayer`.
 > **TODO** Verify with WebGL folks

 It also may have the multiview flag.